flocked/FZSwiftUtils/README.md

  }
  ```

- - Iterate files recursively, including the files of the folders and include hidden files.
+ - Iterate files recursively (including the files of sub folders) and include hidden files.

   ```swift
  for fileURL in downloadsDirectory.iterateFiles().recursive.includingHidden {